Soil type means different things to different people.

 To grow high quality grapes, the soil type generally needs to be poor, infertile soils.

-But the second most important thing about soils for vine grape growing, is perhaps that the soil should be infertile and lacking in the nutrients.
+But the second most important thing about soils for vine grape growing, is generally soils should be infertile and lacking in the nutrients.

 With most agricultural crops, you want fertile soils because you want to produce as many tomatoes or peppers as possible.

 However, grapevines are the opposite.
-Vines are essentially weeds so they will grow and grow and grow anywhere.
-In fact, in many places in Italy and Portugal, grapevines were planted beside trees where they had an anchor to wrap around.
+Grapevines are essentially weeds so they will grow and grow and grow anywhere.
+In fact, in many places in Italy and Portugal, grapevines were planted beside trees and just left there.
+The trees provided a natural, low-maintenance anchor to climb and wrap around.

-Conversely, grapes grown in the fertile plains along the alluvial soils left over by riverbeds, produce higher yields of lower quality grapes.
+Conversely, grapes grown in the fertile plains such as the alluvial soils left over by riverbeds, produce higher yields of lower quality grapes.
+This makes absolutely fine inexpensive wines, but it doesn’t make premium wines meant for ageing.

 Modern viticultural techniques allow us to control vigour without planting on hillsides